The 9 Most Dangerous Hikes in the World (2026 Update)

 6. Crazy Hike to Mount Hua Shan

 The Chinese are therefore thousands each year to take this incredible path!
-Throughout the course, you will walk on simple iron bars above a ravine, take a staircase carved into the rock or walk on wooden planks nailed above a 1000 meters void!
+Throughout the course, you will walk on simple iron bars above a ravine, take a staircase carved into the rock, or walk on wooden planks nailed above a 1000-meter void!

 Want to know more?
 This video will already give you cold sweats: